netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

       One or more security checks.
 Available options are as follows:

-      \* SQLInjection - Enable dynamic learning for SQLInjection security check.
+      \* \ :literal:`SQLInjection`\  - Enable dynamic learning for \ :literal:`SQLInjection`\  security check.

-      \* CrossSiteScripting - Enable dynamic learning for CrossSiteScripting security check.
+      \* \ :literal:`CrossSiteScripting`\  - Enable dynamic learning for \ :literal:`CrossSiteScripting`\  security check.

-      \* fieldFormat - Enable dynamic learning for  fieldFormat security check.
+      \* \ :literal:`fieldFormat`\  - Enable dynamic learning for  \ :literal:`fieldFormat`\  security check.

       \* None - Disable security checks for all security checks.

       CLI users: To enable dynamic learning on one or more security checks, type "set appfw profile -dynamicLearning" followed by the security checks to be enabled.
-To turn off dynamic learning on all security checks, type "set appfw profile -dynamicLearning none".
+To turn off dynamic learning on all security checks, type "set appfw profile -dynamicLearning \ :literal:`none`\ ".

       .. rst-class:: ansible-option-line